-Amish vanilla pie is a unique and old-fashioned pie.
-It consists of a layer of gooey brown sugar and vanilla filling, that is similar to a caramel sauce, and gets topped with a thick layer of buttery crumbs.
+Amish Vanilla Crumb Pie is a unique and old-fashioned Pennsylvania Dutch dessert made with a gooey brown sugar and vanilla filling (similar to a caramel sauce) that is topped with a thick layer of buttery crumbs.

 This post contains affiliate links...